arabog/ALX_T_Notes/wk1/day4/Readme.md

 Using Commands with Wildcards
 Since the commands we have covered here accept multiple file and directories names as arguments, you can use wildcards to specify them.
 Here are a few examples:

-Command	 &emsp;&emsp;&emsp;  Results
+Command	 &emsp;&emsp;&emsp; &emsp;&emsp;&emsp; Results
-`cp *.txt text_files` &emsp;&emsp;&emsp; Copy all files in the current working directory with names ending with the characters ".txt" to an existing directory named text_files.
+`cp *.txt text_files` &emsp;&emsp;&emsp; Copy **all files** in the current working directory with names ending with the characters **".txt"** to an **existing directory** named text_files.
-`mv dir1 ../*.bak dir2`	&emsp;&emsp;&emsp;   Move the subdirectory dir1 and all the files ending in ".bak" in the current working directory's parent directory to an existing directory named dir2.
+`mv dir1 ../*.bak dir2`	&emsp;&emsp;&emsp;   Move **the subdirectory dir1** and all the files ending in ".bak" in the **current working directory's parent directory** to an existing directory named dir2.
 `rm *~`	 &emsp;&emsp;&emsp;    Delete all files in the current working directory that end with the character "~".
 Some applications create backup files using this naming scheme.
 Using this command will clean them out of a directory.

-http://linuxcommand.org/tlcl.php or Linux Command textbook
+http://linuxcommand.org/tlcl.php or Linux Command textbook in ds directory

 # Linux - /tmp
 `/tmp`
 This directory contains mostly files that are required temporarily.
-Many programs use this to create lock files and for temporary storage of data.
-Do not remove files from this directory unless you know exactly what you are doing!
-Many of these files are important for currently running programs and deleting them may result in a system crash.
+Many programs use this to create **lock files and for temporary storage of data.
+Do not remove files from this directory unless you know exactly what you are doing!** Many of these files are important for currently running programs and deleting them may result in a system crash.
 Usually it won't contain more than a few KB anyway.
 On most systems, this directory is cleared out at boot or at shutdown by the local system.

 *Linux Filesystem Hierarchy*